-Our compensation and stock option committee currently consists of Mr. Rosenblatt (chair) and Mr. Tang and administers our benefit and equity incentive plans, reviews and administers all compensation arrangements for executive officers, and establishes and reviews general policies relating to the compensation and benefits of our officers and employees.
-Our compensation and stock option committee reviews and recommends goals for our executive officers and evaluates their performance in light of these goals.
-The compensation and stock option committee operates under a written charter that satisfies the applicable standards of the SEC and NASDAQ.
+Our Board of Directors, acting though our non-employee directors, administers our benefit and equity incentive plans, reviews and administers all compensation arrangements for executive officers, and establishes and reviews general policies relating to the compensation and benefits of our officers and employees.
+The non-employee directors review and approve goals for our executive officers, and evaluate their performance in light of these goals.